yegor256/blog/static/saturday.md

 {% badge /images/andreea/breakfast.svg 300 %}

 Every Saturday morning I'm having breakfast in some coffee shop around my living place.
-This page contains the up to date information about the place.
+This page contains the up-to-date information about the place.
 Just check it and find me there.
 We will have a chat and a cup of tea/coffee.

+Next meeting on: 3-Mar-2018.

 10am-1pm<br/>
 Cook Shop "Karavaevy Brothers"<br/>